 5. Halsema Highway, Philippines

-Situated 2000 m above sea level, this Road is deemed ” safest ” in the summer month of the March and April.
-That’s because, over the rest of the year, heavy rainfall, fog, rock and mudslides can turn this route into a nightmare.
+Situated 2000 m above sea level, this Road is deemed ” safest ” in the summer month of March and April.
+That’s because, over the rest of the year, heavy rainfall, fog, rock, and mudslides can turn this route into a nightmare.

-Tourist brave the risk to take in the amazing views of the landscape.
-Unfortunately, the dangerous environment combined with the fact that tour buses often driven far too fast on this rather narrow stretch mean that every year their many crashes as vehicles hit another or simply roll off the edge of the road and plummet down the mountainside.
+Tourists brave the risk to take in the fantastic views of the landscape.
+Unfortunately, the dangerous environment combined with the fact that tour buses often driven far too fast on this rather narrow stretch means that every year, their many crashes as vehicles hit another or simply roll off the edge of the road and plummet down the mountainside.